hafizSiddiq7675/django-htmx-admin/README.md

 | `htmx_enabled` | bool | Master toggle (default: True) |
 | `toast_messages` | bool | Show toast notifications (default: True) |

+## Admin Theme Support

+django-htmx-admin automatically detects and adapts to your admin theme:

+- **Default Django Admin** — Full support out of the box
+- **Grappelli** — Automatic detection and themed templates

+The package auto-detects which theme is installed and uses the appropriate templates and styling.

 ## How It Works

 django-htmx-admin uses HTMX to enhance Django Admin with partial page updates: